-If you’re ready to commit 100% to new hair colour and don’t want it to fade, a permanent colour might be more suitable.
+If you’re ready to commit 100% to a new hair colour and don’t want it to fade, a permanent colour might be more suitable.
 Permanent colour is a great way to get a lasting, rich colour, especially if you’re trying to touch up roots or cover pesky greys.

 Permanent hair dye – especially bleach – is made to last and generally will have to be grown out of your hair as your roots come through, rather than it washing out.

 How Often Can You Dye Your Hair?
 An Expert Weighs In.